HaixinLiuNeuro/sythetic_image_generator/README.md

 # Assumption
 ## cell
-Individual cells could be modeled as an ellipse with a and b vary from **2-8 um**, and a rotation from the axis.
+Individual cells could be modeled as an ellipse with minor and major axes from **2-8 um**, and a rotation from the coordinates.

 Because yeasts are eukaryotic, with nucleus.
-Most expressed fluorescent proteins are not in nucleus.
-Thus, a more realistic image would have a much lighter nucleus region.
+Most expressed fluorescent proteins are not in the nucleus.
+Thus, a more realistic image would have a much darker nucleus region.
 The nucleus can be modeled as circular structure.
-For simplicity, we can position a circle as nucleus at the ellipse center with 0.9 of the minor axis length, with fluorescent intensity as 0.1 of the indicated fluorescent intensity.
+For simplicity, we can position a circle as the nucleus at the ellipse center, with some jitter.

 ## location
-Uniform distribution in the whole field.
+Uniform distribution across the whole field.
 Allow cells to be cropped at the image edge.
 Currenly, we assume cells in the image can overlap.

 ## noise
-Two types commom of noise to be added.
+Two types commom of noise in microscopy to be added.
 ### read noise:
 Assume Gaussian noise for all pixels in the image
 ### photon noise: